EmbSoft3/Sym2srec/README.md

 ### Strip

-Before running the command, the executable file can be strip with the following command line:
+Before running the command, the executable file may be strip with the following command line:

 >**strip** --discard-all --strip-debug  $(**STRIP_ARTIFACT_NAME**).elf